-Lominger is one of the prime consulting companies.
-Similarly to all the consulting jobs, one needs to have a certain skills set to do this job well.
+Lominger is one of the top consulting companies.
+Similarly to all the consulting jobs, one needs to have a certain skills set to do it well.
 Particularly, you should be able to :

-- Create a good relationship and with the client.
+- Create a good relationship with the client.
 You should be able to build trust.

-- Have good communication skills and an ability to explain, but also to see the things from a point of view of a customer.
+- Have good communication skills and an ability to explain, but also see, the things from a point of view of a customer.

-- Be expert in your area of expertise, specially you should really have some practical experience.
+- Be expert in your area of expertise, especially you should really have some practical experience.

 - Problem identifying and solving skills.
 Nowadays, many people can solve problems.
 However, just the exceptional consultants can identify it early enough to minimize the damage.

 - Have good selling skills.
-At the end of the day, customers should “buy” your idea.
+At the end of the day, customers should be convinced enough to “buy” your ideas.
 Otherwise, they would not co-operate with Lominger on a long term basis.

-Although it is hard to give you an exact list of Lominger interview questions, you should prepare for sure for one type of questions : the case studies.
+Although it is hard to give you an exact list of interview questions, you should prepare for one type certainly: for the case studies.

-You will simply be given a scenario a customer is facing.
-Your task will be to find the solution and present it to the interviewer or interviewing panel – who represents the customer.
-The study will be most likely related to the exact position in Lominger you are applying for.
-You will be given like 30 minutes to prepare your solution and presentation.
+You will be given a scenario a customer is facing.
+Your task will be to find the solution and present it to the interviewer, or to the interviewing panel.
+The study will be most likely related to the exact position in Lominger you apply for.
+You will have thirty minutes to prepare your solution and presentation.

-I can not stress enough that this is the most important part in an interview.
-Even if you answer all the other questions well but struggle in the case study, they’ll not choose you.
-Therefor you should mock the presentation before an interview and also try to find some case studies online (we have some in project management interview questions).
+I can not stress enough that this is the most important part of an interview.
+Even if you answered all the other questions well, but struggled in the case study, they would not choose you.
+Therefor you should mock the presentation before an interview and also try to find some case studies online.
 This should help you to be well prepared and ace your interview.
-Below you can find some commonly used questions at Lominger.
+Below you can find some other, commonly used questions at Lominger.

 - Why should we hire you and not someone else?

-- What added value can you bring to our comapny?
+- What added value can you bring to our company?

 - When was the last time you consulted someone?
-What problem did he face?
+What problems did he face?

 - How would you sell me an idea?